 Our kids love museums.
 I already covered the museums in this post but suggest while at the Museum of Modern Art (MoMA), have lunch upstairs on 2nd floor Italian café.
 The girls particularly loved the Egyptian section at the Metropolitain Museum (the MET), the Museum of Natural History (perhaps best for boys who love dinosaurs!) but our all time favourite museum is The Frick Collection.
-If you’re an artlover, you HAVE to come here!
+Moreover, if you’re an artlover, you HAVE to come here!
 I’m still dreaming of two Rembrandt paintings, including his first ever portrait of a fur trader.
 You could almost touch the fur.

-Another highlight was meeting up with Ann Mah, author of Mastering the Art of French Eating.
-She suggested we meet up in Chinatown at Jing Fong‘s legendary Dim Sum restaurant (20 Elizabeth Street).
 The girls and I could not anticipate what awaited us at the top of a giant escalator: the equivalent of a wedding banqueting hall, buzzing with chatter, clattering dishes and efficient staff rolling trolleys back and forth with curious hidden stacks of various steaming dumplings.
 Thank you, Ann, for our first dim sum experience!